micronaut-guides/creating-your-first-micronaut-app/README.md

-# Creating your first Micronaut app #

-This guide is available at http://guides.micronaut.io/creating-your-first-micronaut-app/guide/index.html
+# This guide has been deprecated and moved to https://github.com/micronaut-projects/micronaut-guides-poc.
+Please open any issue or pull request in that repository.